jjurm/cssz-web/content/events/2024-01-09-movie-night-general-meeting.md

 ## Movie Night

-Starting at **19:30**, we'll be watching the Czech movie _Pelíšky_ with English subtitles.
-The movie is a comedy-drama set in the 1960s, depicting the life of two families during the time of the Prague Spring.
-The movie is a classic of the Czech cinematography and is a must-see for anyone interested in Czech culture.
+Starting at **19:30**, we'll be watching the Czech movie _Vrchní, prchni!_ with English subtitles.
+The movie is about Dalibor, a bookseller, who has financial issues.
+But one day, a drunk customer in a restaurant mistakes him for the waiter and pays the bill which becomes his trick to solve his money problems.